theweiweiway/pueprint/README.md

 ## What is it?

-A Flutter package to make flows and pages easy to style.
+A Flutter package to make flows and pages much easier to lay out and style.

 _Why Pueprint?
-Because it stands for Page + Blueprint, which combines to Pueprint! 💩💩_
+Because it stands for Page + Blueprint, which combines to 💩Pueprint💩!!!💩💩💩_

 # Table of Contents